zorantica/plsql-svg/README.md

 New Package ZT_SVG is created in database schema.

 ## How to use PL/SQL package
-Procedure and Function descriptions with input and output parameters are located in package definition script.
+*Procedure and Function descriptions with input and output parameters are located in package definition script.*

+## How to draw an Image
 First initialize the image using p_new_image procedure.

 Then draw elements using various procedures such as p_draw_line, p_draw_ellipse...

 At the end finish the image using function f_finish_image, which returns XML source of SVG image.

+Demo package contains various examples on how to generate images.

 ## Demo
 A demo script together with demo package and APEX application is located under "demo" directory.

 ### Install the demo on Your environment
 First execute the script tables_and_data.sql, which will create demo tables and populate them with data.

 Then install demo database package ZT_SVG_DEMO (specification and body).